Enrolled Agent vs. CPA: Choosing the Best Tax Professional for Your Needs

 Does Bankruptcy Clear Tax Debt?

-The Basics of Bankruptcy and the IRS.
-Bankruptcy is one of the tools we discuss in our Atlanta CPA firm with clients who are burdened by back taxes that they cannot afford to pay.
-Bankruptcy does offer tax relief, but with some critical rules and significant exceptions.
-It is important that taxpayers understand how these […]
+Bankruptcy is one of the tools we discuss in our Atlanta CPA firm with clients burdened by back taxes they cannot afford to pay.
+If you are asking does bankruptcy clear tax debt, the short answer is yes—bankruptcy can provide debt relief and clear some IRS debt, but only specific types of tax debt may […]

 Start Preparing To File Taxes Today